Laboratory superalloy analysis

 What is a superalloy?

-A superalloy (or high-performance alloy) is a metal alloy composed mainly of iron, cobalt and nickel and one or more chemical elements (such as chromium, aluminium or titanium).
-These elements are added to iron to improve certain properties of steels or alloys, such as :
+A superalloy (or high-performance alloy) is a metal alloy made mainly of iron, cobalt and nickel, and one or more chemical elements (such as chromium, aluminium or titanium).
+These elements are added to iron to improve certain properties of steels or alloys, such as:

-Superalloys (or high performance alloys) are metal alloys specially designed to retain their mechanical properties and resistance to corrosion and oxidation, even at very high temperatures (often above 600°C).
+Superalloys (or high-performance alloy) are specially designed metal alloys to retain their mechanical properties, corrosion resistance and oxidation resistance, even at very high temperatures (often above 600°C).

 Inconel